-Here are a few (free!) ways you can empower your staff:
+Here are four (free!) ways you can empower employees at your restaurant:

 A happy employee is one who can balance his or her job with their lives outside of work.
 When they need to take time away, they need to know there is a reliable method to make those requests.